Major Works and Qualifying Long Term Agreements

-Major works under the Commonhold and Leasehold Reform Act 2002 are split into two parts: qualifying work and long-term qualifying agreements.
-The former are defined as ‘works on a building or any other premises’ which means works of repair, maintenance or improvement.
-It is important to note that the inclusion of ‘improvement’ does not allow a landlord to recover costs for such works unless a liability for costs of improvements is included in the lease.
+Major works under s20 of the Landlord and Tenant Act 1985 (limitation of service charges: consultation requirements) and as amended by s51 of the Commonhold and Leasehold Reform Act 2002 are split into two parts: qualifying work and long-term qualifying agreements.
+The former are defined as ‘works on a building or any other premises’ which means works of repair, maintenance or improvement and need consultation with all leaseholders if any works are to exceed £250 per leaseholder.

 - Agreements affecting the building generally (e.g. lifts, entry-phone systems, waste management or maintenance contracts);